A Robust 3D Registration Method via Simultaneous Inlier Identification and Model Estimation: Application To 3D Registration

-This section presents the applications of MCME, mainly include projective transformation estimation in multi-view geometry under algebraic or geometric distance, rotation search, and 6-DoF rigid registration.
-Projective transformations and projections constitute a cornerstone of modern vision geometry [37].
-Rotation search, also known as the Wahba problem, aims to estimate the rotation between two coordinate frames, which has wide applications in computer vision, robotics, and aerospace engineering [42]--[46].
+This section presents the application of SIME to rotation search and 6-DoF rigid registration.
+Rotation search, also known as the Wahba problem, aims to estimate the rotation between two coordinate frames, which has wide applications in computer vision, robotics, and aerospace engineering \cite{42,43,44,45,46}.
 6-DoF rigid registration can be viewed as an extension of 3-DoF rotation search, which estimates both rotation and translation.